-See Section 9.5, "Use include instead of the forward Method".
+See Also: "Use include instead of the forward Method" on page 9-8

-• Use the portletParameter method in the HttpPortletRendererUtil class to ensure that request parameters have unique names.
+Use the portletParameter method in the HttpPortletRendererUtil class to ensure that request parameters have unique names.
 This ensures that applications on the portal page read only their parameters and not parameters for other applications.
 This also enables applications to use the same parameter name; the method prefixes parameter names with a unique string for each application.